 “Family” means spouse, child, parent, or sibling, or anyone residing with Employees.

 “Gift” A “gift” is any item, service, favor, gratuity, or other benefit offered to Employees, or to a member of Employees’ family, by someone seeking a decision by, or relationship with, the College.
 Gifts include, but are not limited to, goods and services, food, beverage, travel, lodging, admission to entertainment, discounts, and cash or cash equivalents such as gift cards, vouchers, or credits.

 A. Compliance with Laws

 The College will transact its business in compliance with the laws of the jurisdictions in which it does business.
-Personnel will familiarize themselves with any legal obligations arising out of the work done for the College, including but not limited to the obligations to comply with applicable record-keeping requirements and not to retaliate against anyone who reports a suspected violation of the law.
-If questions arise regarding compliance with the law, or if it appears that a College policy conflicts with the relevant law, the Personnel who become aware of that situation should contact the College office that has oversight responsibility for the policy, or the Office of the General Counsel.
+Employees must familiarize themselves with any legal obligations arising out of the work done for the College, including but not limited to the obligations to comply with applicable record-keeping requirements and not to retaliate against anyone who reports a suspected violation of the law.
+If questions arise regarding compliance with the law, or if it appears that a College policy conflicts with the relevant law, the Employees who become aware of that situation should contact the College office that has oversight responsibility for the policy, or the Office of the General Counsel.